rduenasf/birding/docs/birds/haiwoo.md

 scientific_name: "Dryobates villosus"
 order: "Piciformes"
 family: "Picidae (Woodpeckers)"
 description: "Dryobates villosus is a species of bird in the Picidae (Woodpeckers) family.
 It has been observed 19 times.
+It has been photographed.
 It has been recorded."
 species_group: "Woodpeckers"
 species_code: "haiwoo"

 sidebar_position: 252
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Piciformes
   - Picidae (Woodpeckers)
   - Woodpeckers
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---